 Agar-agar powder is a powder that comes from red algae.
 As a result, it is perfectly appropriate for vegans or vegetarians to consume.
 Some believe that it may have originated in Japan, although several Asian cuisines use it in the present.
 Moreover, it has become a favourite tool for pastry chefs to create vegan-friendly desserts, such as mousse cakes.

-Agar-agar powder isn’t as easy to find as powdered gelatin, but more and more stores are starting to carry it.
+Agar-agar powder isn't as easy to find as powdered gelatin, but more and more stores are starting to carry it.
 While your local grocery store may not have it in stock, you should be able to find it at any natural food store or even online (agar agar on Amazon).
 I have managed to find it at Asian food stores.
-If all you can get are agar flakes, you can use a 1/2 tbsp rather than a 3/4 tsp of agar-agar powder.
+If all you can get are agar flakes, you can use a ½ tablespoon rather than a ¾ teaspoon of agar-agar powder.

 Another reason that vegans can't usually eat fondant is because of the powdered sugar - also called confectioners sugar or icing sugar.
 After doing a little bit of research, I found out that the sugar brands available to me at the major grocery stores use bone char (charcoal from animal bones) in the refining process.
 For this reason, I buy organic icing sugar for vegan baking from Wholesome Sweeteners, which is also certified vegan.